-4.3.5 Guidelines for Parents
+4.3.7.
+Guidelines for Parents

 4.3.7.1.
-Consultation Days
+Parent - Teacher Conference

 The school believes in working hand in hand with the parents through close coordination to give the utmost assistance to the students.
 Parents / guardians are expected to maintain communication with the school throughout the school year.
+They are expected to consult with teachers of their children, especially during Student Performance Report and the scheduled Parent - Teacher Conference.